omorishaoba-alt/fstl-official-site/README.md

 - Agents can add dynamic modules
 - Fully self-contained (no external CSS or JS)

-## Deployment
+## Deployment on GitHub Pages

 1. Push this repository to GitHub.
-2. Go to **Settings → Pages → Deploy from main branch**.
+2. Go to **Settings → Pages → Source → main branch / root** → Save.
-3. After a few minutes, your app will be live at:
+3. Wait 2–3 minutes.

+**Your live URL will be:**